Skip to main content

 Research

 Sleath serves on the editorial boards of Patient Education and Counseling and the International Journal of Pharmacy Practice.
 Sleath was an inaugural member of the Food and Drug Administration’s Risk Communication Advisory Committee.
-She is also past chair of the Social and Administrative Sciences Section of The American Association of Colleges of Pharmacy.
+She is also a past chair of the Social and Administrative Sciences Section of The American Association of Colleges of Pharmacy.

 • Improving African American glaucoma patient involvement in visits and outcomes